Back to all posts

 • Threadless Injection

-• Dll Notification Injection
+• DLL Notification Injection

-• Caro-Kann Injeciton technique
+• Caro-Kann Injection technique

-Below are the steps for executing the c2(havoc) shellcode, the loader is using module overloading process injection technique for bypassing defenses:
+Below are the steps for executing the C2 (havoc) shellcode.
+The loader uses the module overloading process injection technique for bypassing defenses:

 // Loader.cs